 The recent highly publicized cases of ransomware attacks had a resounding effect on critical information infrastructures worldwide, including hospitals.
 Cybersecurity experts had been warning about this danger for a while now, so it’s surprising to learn that as a rule, cybersecurity usually is not tied in with health and safety.

-The specialised technical nature required to deal with data security might be the reason it has often been relegated to data experts.
-The lack of attention to cybersecurity as safety might also be due to the perception that cybersecurity risks are an external threat, whereas health and safety is often internally managed.
-This assumption is a direct threat to safety, because for a long time now cyberthreats have been exploiting internal vulnerabilities–think less virus attacks, and more insidious email scams.
+The specialized technical nature required to deal with data security might be the reason it has often been relegated to data experts.
+The lack of attention to cybersecurity as safety might also be due to the perception that cybersecurity risks are an external threat, whereas health and safety are often internally managed.
+This assumption is a direct threat to safety, because for a long time now cyberthreats have been exploiting internal vulnerabilities–think fewer virus attacks and more insidious email scams.
 This variety of vulnerabilities means cybersecurity is resistant to being neatly managed by a single specialized department.
-The technical nature of maintaining and addressing security runs up against the fact that employees of various positions and skill levels have the potential to directly affect their organisation’s data security.
+The technical nature of maintaining and addressing security runs up against the fact that employees of various positions and skill levels have the potential to directly affect their organization’s data security.

 Another reason that cybersecurity has not been given the necessary attention is cost.
 Investing in cybersecurity is expensive both in terms of network security and employee training, but the consequences of ignoring it are far more drastic.
 Recent attacks have shown that the healthcare industry is especially vulnerable to cyberattacks, which is of course concerning due to the confidential information found in personal health records.
 These records are targeted for their high value: a study found that a complete health record can be sold for as much as $40 USD or roughly $54 AUD as of this writing.